my-carla/sumo/docs/web/docs/Demand/Routing_by_Turn_Probabilities.md

 ---
-title: Demand/Routing by Turn Probabilities
+title: Routing by Turn Probabilities
-permalink: /Demand/Routing_by_Turn_Probabilities/
 ---

 The [jtrrouter](../jtrrouter.md) is a routing applications which